 GAMMA, directed by Factory Fifteen

 The film packs an emotional punch through its documentary-style voiceover and clever mashup of real environments and special effects.
-For a deeper look at what went into making the unusual short film, a separate, “making of” video can also be seen here.

 Metro 2033, by Dmitry Glukhovsky

 Many of you will likely be familiar with Metro 2033 and its sequel Last Light, the games I feel echo most closely the feel of STALKER.
-Based on Dmitry Glukhovsky’s series of novels, the Metro games are worth bringing up in any discussion of the STALKER series because in certain ways they surpass it.
+Based on Dmitry Glukhovsky’s series of novels (opens in new tab), the Metro games are worth bringing up in any discussion of the STALKER series because in certain ways they surpass it.
 Set in the Moscow metro system in the years following a nuclear apocalypse, Metro puts radiation at the very center of its story.